Privy Council of Thailand: Members

 The present constitution stipulated that the council is composed of no more than eighteen members.
 The members of the Privy Council or Privy Councillors are appointed and removed at the pleasure of the king alone, but appointments must be countersigned by the President of the Privy Council.

 The councillors cannot be partisan and therefore cannot be members of the House of Representatives, Senate of Thailand, Election Commission, Ombudsman, member of the National Human Rights Commission, judge of the Constitutional Court, judge of an Administrative Court, member of the National Counter Corruption Commission, member of the State Audit Commission, a government official holding a permanent position or receiving a permanent salary, an official of a state enterprise, other state official or holder of other position of member or official of a political party, and must not manifest loyalty to any political party.
 Privy councillors are not prohibited from sitting on the boards of influential companies and, under Prem, some councillors are board members of Bangkok Bank, Charoen Pokphand, the Boonrawd group, and the Charoen Siriwatanapakdi business group.

-After being appointed the councilors must take the following oath in the presence of the king to assume office:
+After being appointed the councillors must take the following oath in the presence of the king to assume office:

 "I, (name of the declarer), do solemnly declare that I will be loyal to His Majesty the King and will faithfully perform my duties in the interests of the country and of the people.
 I will also uphold and observe the Constitution of the Kingdom of Thailand in every respect."

 A councillor vacates office upon death, resignation, or at royal command.